dopefishh/praatalign/README.md

 Not implemented yet.
 Also not planned for the very near future

 ### documentation
+#### general information
+When force aligning you need a model and a phonetizer/dictionary.
+Words that can't be found in the dictionary and can't be phonetized will be put in a file located at the plugin directory and is called

+	mis.txt

+#### generate dictionary
+This function can generate a missing words dictionary from a tier within a TextGrid.
+To start the script do:
+- Read TextGrid from file
+- Select the TextGrid
+- Press the button that says: *Generate dictionary*

+Now there will be a form so that you can specify some parameters:
+* **tiername**,

+	Name for the tier to get the annotations from.
+* **lang**, default: tze

+	Language to phonetize in.
+* **example**, default: False

+	Create an example entry in the output dictionary.
+* **tmp**, default: /tmp/

+	Temporary file directory, this is the directory where praat stores the annotations so that the python script can read them.

+When the form is accepted the script will ask for the path to write the dictionary to, generate all the missing words and write them in the standard dictionary format.
+When you want to use the dictionary later you just need to fill in the phonetizations and select the dictionary file when force aligning.

 #### interactive forced alignment
 The plugin works very straight forward, say one wants to force align a tier in a TextGrid file with a LongSound.
 To start the script do: